-Gross written premium for the year increased to €575,628k (2022: €475,474k).
-The growth is primarily within insurance of general liability, fire and other damage to property and marine as the Company expands its European operations.
+Gross written premium for the year decreased to €462,884k (2023: €575,628k).
+The decrease is primarily within insurance of general liability, fire and other damage to property and non-proportional reinsurance as the Company stopped writing treaty and non-proportional reinsurance business and intentionally reduced volume of agriculture business.

 The Company's success is dependent on the proper selection, pricing and ongoing management of the risks it accepts.
-The Company is building a specialty insurance business throughout Europe by attracting high quality underwriting and operational talent.
-The Company will continue to consolidate its current portfolio and concentrate its efforts on achieving targeted growth by focusing on its insurance portfolio.
+The Company is building an insurance business throughout Europe by attracting high quality underwriting and operational talent.
+The Company has continued to implement the expansion of its Continental European business and operations, with an aspiration to further strengthen its presence in Continental Europe, establish new branches in several countries and generate additional business.

-Net earned premiums have increased to \notin 87,805k (2022: \notin 71,904k).
+Net earned premiums have decreased to €77,141k (2023: €87,805k).
 The Company continues to mitigate insurance risk via ceded reinsurance arrangements, both internal and external, through a combination of facultative, excess of loss and quota share covers.
 This approach provides additional capacity for growth, contributes towards the direct expenses associated with growing an insurance franchise, and supports expansion into profitable lines of business whilst retaining a reduced share of underwriting risk.

-The Company recorded a loss on the overall technical result of $\notin (24,608)$ k in 2023 (2022: loss of $\notin 4,831$ k).
-The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs, as a percentage of net earned premium) is 72% (2022: 70%).
-Net claims incurred, amounted to $\notin 79,992$ k (2022: $\notin 52,268$ k) mainly driven by increased losses in property including agriculture and precautionary increases on claims reserves against some of the long-term lines.
-This reserve strengthening resulted in negative technical results from these lines of business and increased the margin of management best estimate over actuarial best estimate to 8%.

-Net operating expenses of \notin 32,421k (2022: \notin 24,467k) included administrative expenses and acquisition costs net of reinsurance commissions and increased by 32.%.
-In line with our strategy, this increase was predominantly due to growth in business (21.1% increase in gross earned premiums from 2022) and additional investment in strengthening of underwriting and operational capabilities across Continental Europe.
+The Company recorded a loss on the overall technical result of €(53,738)k in 2024 (2023: loss of €24,608k).
+The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs, as a percentage of net earned premium) is 70% (2023: 72%).
+Net claims incurred, amounted to €53,612k (2023: €79,992k) mainly driven by property including agriculture and general liability lines of business.
+Net operating expenses of €77,267k (2023: €32,421k) included administrative expenses and acquisition costs net of reinsurance commissions and increased due to growth in business and additional investment in strengthening underwriting and operational capabilities in Continental Europe and average headcount increased by 68 compared to 2023.